solo-system/solo-system.github.io/documentation/troubleshooting.md

   connection.
 Ensure that the orientation of the connections is correct

-* best policy to detach the battery when inserting/removing the SD-card.
+* Do not insert or remove the memory card while power is attached.
+  SD-card.

 * write protect slider on sd-cards should be covered in tape to hold